DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 </text>
 {% endhighlight %}

-The referenced TEI document contains a `<div>` structure where in the most cases at least a single `div` element has an attribute like `subtype="work:no"` (sounds confusing, but that way it is made sure that single scenes are not marked as separate "works").
+The referenced TEI document contains a `<div>` structure where in most cases at least one `div` element has an attribute like `subtype="work:no"` (sounds confusing, but that way it is made sure that single scenes are not marked as separate "works").
 So we can execute a query that gives us all the documents lacking the named attribute:

 {% highlight xquery %}
 for $item in collection('/db/data/tgrep')//tei:TEI